tiianhk/musical-artifacts-instrument/README.md

-Script for downloading standalone virtual instruments (not synthesizer presets) from [musical-artifacts.com](https://musical-artifacts.com) using its public API.
+Script for downloading standalone virtual instruments from [musical-artifacts.com](https://musical-artifacts.com).
+Metadata was fetched, filtered, and stored in `musical_artifacts.json` using the website's [API](https://github.com/lfzawacki/musical-artifacts/wiki/API-Documentation) on 2025-10-26.
+The lastest instrument ID is 7254 ([this instrument](https://musical-artifacts.com/artifacts/7254)), which was uploaded on the same date.

 ### Usage
 ```